-Creamy coconut filling, chocolate cookie crust, & topped with even more chocolate – These mini cheesecakes are a coconut and chocolate lover’s dream come true!
+Creamy coconut filling, chocolate cookie crust, and topped with even more chocolate – These mini cheesecakes are a coconut and chocolate lover’s dream come true!

 At this point, coconut might even be overtaking chocolate for how much I love it…

-The cheesecakes can be raw, vegan, gluten-free, soy-free, & paleo.
+The cheesecakes can be raw, vegan, gluten free, soy free, and paleo.

 And they taste like eating a frozen Bounty Bar!

 If you’ve never had a Bounty Bar, then just imagine eating a frozen Mounds Bar.

 The two candy bars are quite similar – creamy coconut filling and smooth chocolate shell.